Is Farsi Hard to Learn? A Comprehensive Guide to Mastering the Persian Language

 3. Idioms and Expressions

-What Makes Farsi Easier Than Many Languages?
+Why Farsi Is Easier Than Many Other Languages

-• No grammatical gender (no masculine/feminine nouns)
+• No grammatical gender (no masculine or feminine nouns)

-• No articles (no “a” or “the”)
+• No definite or indefinite articles (no “a” or “the”)

-• Flexible sentence structure in spoken Persian
+• Flexible sentence structure in everyday speech

-Is Farsi Hard to Learn for English Speakers?
+So, Is Farsi Hard to Learn for English Speakers?

 How Long Does It Take to Learn Farsi?